-Source: Authors’ own analysis of the European Social Survey Round 8
+Source: Authors’ own analysis of the European Social Survey Round 8.

 3.4 The view that ‘Social benefits make people lazy’ is more prevalent in Ireland compared to the European average

 The module also included questions in relation to beliefs about the consequences of social benefits and services.
 Participants were asked to indicate to what extent they agree that social benefits and services in [country]…